benjaminheng/knowledge-base/content/tech/android-rooting.md

 7. Boot into fastboot by first powering off the phone, then booting it while holding Power + Volume Down.
 8. Flash the patched boot image using `fastboot flash boot /path/to/magisk_patched.img`

+## Common issues

+**Stuck in fastboot loop:**

+- `boot.img` might be malformed.
+Try flashing the stock boot image.
+- Device might be trying to boot from the wrong A/B partition.
+Change the active partition with `fastboot --set-active=[a/b]`

+**Magisk patched boot.img does not work**

+- Magisk stable channel might not be updated yet.
+Use the [canary app](https://github.com/topjohnwu/magisk_files/tree/canary), select the canary channel and try again.